DevExpress-Examples/reporting-aspnet-core-ai-summarize-and-translate/README.md

 ### Add Personal Keys

-To use AI Assistants in your application, you must create an Azure OpenAI resource in the Azure portal.
+To use AI-based Summarize and Translate functionality in your application, you must create an Azure OpenAI resource in the Azure portal.
 Refer to the following help topic for additional information/guidance: [Microsoft - Create and deploy an Azure OpenAI Service resource](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal).

 Once you obtain a private endpoint and an API key, open [appsettings.json](./CS/JSDocumentViewer/appsettings.json) and specify appropriate `DeploymentName`, `AzureOpenAIKey`, and `AzureOpenAIEndpoint` values.
-Note that `DeploymentName` is set to `GPT4o`, but you can specify a different model as requirements dictate:
+Note that `DeploymentName` is set to `GPT4o`, but you can specify a different model:

 ```json
 "AISettings": {